DSPIP Developer Documentation

 Warning: Test Keys Only

-The private key below is PUBLIC and MUST NOT be used for any production purpose.
-It is provided solely for verifying implementation correctness.
+The private keys below are PUBLIC and MUST NOT be used for any production purpose.
+They are provided solely for verifying implementation correctness.

 Private Key (hex)